 At Fang Law Firm, we receive many common questions about personal injury and wrongful death lawsuits.
 We have compiled a list of the most frequently asked questions about our services, our claims, and their processes.
-If you have additional questions or wish to speak to a Denver injury attorney directly, contact us online or call us at (303) 993-4323.
+If you have additional questions or wish to speak to a Denver personal injury attorney directly, contact us online or call us at (303) 993-4323.

 Personal injury refers to any physical or mental injury a person sustains as a result of another person’s harmful actions, recklessness, or negligence.
 All types of accidents can constitute a personal injury case, including motorcycle accidents, bicycle accidents, defective products, and medical malpractice.
 The most common type of personal injury accidents is car accidents.

 Wrongful death refers to any death that occurs as a result of a wrongful, negligent act of another person.
 Many wrongful death cases involve the same types of accidents as personal injury cases.
 To file a wrongful death claim in Colorado, you must be the spouse, child, or parent of the deceased.
 Visit our wrongful death page to learn more about our Denver wrongful death lawyers and how we can help your family during this difficult time.